Advanced Course

 She is the author of several books including, “Burning Strong Without Burning Out,” “Building Bounce for Kids,” and co-author of “Building Bounce” with Dr. Marcus Warner.

-Building Resilient Kids requires completion of the Prayer Ministry Certification program and an application for enrollment.
+Building Resilient Kids requires completion of the Understanding Breakthrough Course (or Prayer Ministry Certification) and an application for enrollment.
 This ensures every participant is ready to engage fully with the material and contribute meaningfully to the cohort.

 coming